orioh/dcard-take-home-test/README.md

 - limit 20 requests in 1 hours for login/register api "/api/auth"
 - ...

+#### In Memory Database
+ - "**DataCenter**" handle request records of all users (based on request ip address).
+ - We take it as an adaptor, and it can be updated to use other database easily.

+#### Note:

-**Note**: we allow the api to attach mock-ip as query-parameter
+- We allow the api to attach mock-ip as query-parameter.

-- you can test mock-ip with http://localhost:3000/api/test?ip={mock-ip}
+ - You can test mock-ip with http://localhost:3000/api/test?ip={mock-ip}.

 ![My Ideas](https://drive.google.com/uc?export=view&id=1CP70nlS4fBbILGlQ79asqmYR3ngQyPIf)